chtrembl/azure-cloud/petstore/00-setup-your-environment/README.md

 __This guide is part of the [Azure Pet Store App Dev Reference Guide](../README.md)__

-In this section, we'll begin to set up your environment both for local development and for Azure.
+In this section, we'll begin to set up your environment both for local development (Optional) and for Azure.

-> 📝 Please note, if you're not interested in building/deploying locally, you can certainly skip ahead and leverage Azure DevOps Pipelines and GitHub Actions to do the build & deploys for you.
-Once you complete the step of Deploying to Azure below (**Creating Azure Resources**), you can jump head to [03-configure-app-service-for-cd](../03-configure-app-service-for-cd/README.md)

 ---